-- 641 Capitalized Furniture, Fixtures and Equipment. - Noncapitalized Furniture, Fixtures and Equipment. - 643 Capitalized Computer Hardware and Technology-Related Infrastructure. - Noncapitalized Computer Hardware. - Technology-Related Capitalized Furniture, Fixtures and Equipment. - Technology-Related Noncapitalized Furniture, Fixtures and Equipment. - Motor Vehicles.
+- 641 Capitalized Furniture, Fixtures and Equipment. - Noncapitalized Furniture, Fixtures and Equipment. - 643 Capitalized Computer Hardware and Technology-Related Infrastructure. - Noncapitalized Computer Hardware. - Technology-Related Capitalized Fixtures and Equipment. - 649 Technology-Related Noncapitalized Fixtures and Equipment. - Motor Vehicles.
 Expenditures for all types of motor vehicles.
-Buses are motor vehicles regularly used for the transportation of public school students to and from school or to and from school activities, except motor vehicles of the type commonly called "pleasure cars" that carry eight students or fewer (see section 1006.25, F.S.).
-Other motor vehicles include driver's education vehicles, vehicles used for the maintenance or operation of educational plant and equipment, security vehicles and vehicles used for storing and distributing materials and equipment. - Buses.
+Buses are motor vehicles regularly used for the transportation of public school students to and from school or to and from school activities (see s.
+1006.25, F.S.).
+Other motor vehicles include driver's education vehicles, vehicles used for the maintenance or operation of educational plant and equipment, security vehicles and vehicles used for storing and distributing materials and equipment.
+Expenditures for riding mowers and golf carts are reported in Subobject 640, Furniture, Fixtures and Equipment. - Buses.
 Buses purchased with Local Capital Improvement revenue should be recorded in the capital projects fund.
 All other bus purchases should be recorded in the general fund. - Other Motor Vehicles. - Land.
 Expenditures for the purchase of any land by the school district and any ancillary charges to prepare the land for its intended use.
-Examples of ancillary charges include rights of way, site preparation, attorney fees and professional fees. - Improvements Other Than Buildings.
+Examples of ancillary charges include rights of way, site preparation, attorney fees and other professional fees. - Improvements Other Than Buildings.
 Construction costs of permanent improvements and additions, other than buildings and additions, consisting of all expenditures for general construction, advertisements of contracts, payments or construction.

 Examples of such improvements are excavation, fill dirt, grading, utility installation, sod, shrubs, fences, retaining walls, sidewalks, sewage treatment systems, original or expanded paving projects, the initial purchase of fixed playground equipment, flagpoles, gateways and underground storage tanks that are not part of the building service systems.
 If the improvements are purchased or constructed, the purchase or contract price and related costs should be recorded.
 If improvements are obtained by gifts, the fair market value at time of acquisition should be recorded.
 Include under this classification permanent bleachers requiring footings or foundations, and swimming pools, including the necessary filtering and plumbing equipment.